jeffvli/sonixd/README.md

 - Global mediakeys support
 - Multi-theme support
 - Supports all Subsonic API compatible servers targeting v1.15.0
-- Built with Electron, React with the [rsuite](https://github.com/rsuite/rsuite) component library
+- Built with Electron, React with the [rsuite v4](https://github.com/rsuite/rsuite) component library

 <h5>* Gapless playback is artifically created using the crossfading players so it may not be perfect, YMMV.</h5>